pretorh/lfs-notes/steps/0-setup.md

 ## install required packages on the host

-- bash
-- binutils
-- bison
-- bzip2
-- coreutils
-- diffutils
-- findutils
-- gawk
-- gcc
-- glibc
-- grep
-- gzip
-- m4
-- make
-- patch
-- perl
-- python (3.4)
-- sed
-- tar
-- texinfo
-- xz

-For installing on Arch, see `scripts/0/pacman.sh`
+For list of packages, and installing on Arch, see `scripts/0/pacman.sh`.
+Note Python 3 is required

 See `scripts/0/symlink-check.sh`